weiganghuang/holops-1803/task4.md

     ```

-1. Try to delete one of them to confirm that NSO is managing the
+1. Delete one of them to confirm that NSO is managing the
     lifecycle of reconciled services.

     ```